On this page:

 Follow these steps to add Open Exchange inventory to a plan:

-1. Select Open Exchange.
+Select Open Exchange.

-Select Open Exchange inventory groups
+Select inventory groups

-1. Select Inventory Groups.
+Select Inventory Groups.

-3. Review key details about each inventory group:
+Review key details about each inventory group:

-3. Inventories: This metric represents the total number of ad placements that match the search criteria you applied when you created the inventory group.
+Count: The total number of ad placements that match the search criteria you applied when you created the inventory group.

-4. Bar chart: Hover over the graph to review a breakout of devices for each inventory group.
+Device Breakdown: The breakout of devices for each inventory group.

 Split Strategy (Optional)

 Maximum campaign limit notice: While a plan’s Split Strategy allows you to create more precise campaigns, too many selections may cause you to exceed the plan’s maximum limit of 250 campaigns.
-If you receive an error related to exceeding 250 campaigns, change your Split Strategy selections to stay within the maximum campaign limit.
+If you receive an error related to exceeding 250 campaigns, change your Split Strategy selections to stay within the maximum campaign limit. |

 Follow these steps to define a Split Strategy for this plan:

-1. Click the checkbox next to a targeting dimension to segment your campaigns by that dimension.
+Click the checkbox next to a targeting dimension to segment your campaigns by that dimension.

-2. Open any drop-down menus that appear below a dimension category to make your campaigns even more targeted, if desired.
+Open any drop-down menus that appear below a dimension category to make your campaigns even more targeted, if desired.

-1. For example, if you selected the TV and Tablet options in the Device Types section, you can use the Split by Device Type menu to segment campaigns by TV or Tablet devices.
+For example, if you selected the TV and Tablet options in the Device Types section, you can use the Split by Device Type menu to segment campaigns by TV or Tablet devices.

-1. The more detailed you make your Split Strategy selections, the more campaigns will be included in your plan.
+The more detailed you make your Split Strategy selections, the more campaigns will be included in your plan.

 Save As Draft, Create IO, or Create Plan